 - Pie crust: Try my super flaky buttermilk pie crust – ingredients in recipe card below.
 You can also use your favorite store-bought pie crust to save time.

-- Apples: You’ll need about 4 pounds, which is about 8-9 large apples.
+- Apples: You’ll need about 4 to 5 pounds, which is about 8-9 large apples.
+I use 7 large honeycrisps and 2 granny smiths.

 - Brown sugar and granulated sugar: Brown sugar will give it a deep molasses-y flavor and the granulated sugar adds sweetness without overpowering it.

-- Nutmeg, cinnamon, allspice: My favorite spice trio for apple pie!
+- Nutmeg, cinnamon, allspice: My favorite spice trio for fall bakes!

 - Salt: Salt always brings out the flavors in baking.